 Self-publishing appears to be set in continuing its growth in Australia.
 For the first time, it appears that the self-publishing author has good a chance of achieving success especially with guidance and support from a caring publishing company.

-4. Now, for your book’s cover design.
 If you are not an artist or experienced in designing, it’s wise to pay a professional to do it.
 Your book cover is your no.1 selling aid and it must grab shoppers’ attention if you want it to sell.
 Don’t forget your book is competing with thousands of others for attention!
 Choice of colours, image, style of fonts is an important consideration and should be appropriate to your subject matter.
 It’s well worth your time to study the book covers of bestsellers and popular books even if you are not designing it yourself.
-Your ISBN with bar-code should be included in your back cover.
+Your ISBN with bar-code should be included on your back cover.
 The title of your book and your name should also appear on the book spine.

-5. You should also have a Title Page and a Copyright© Page in your book.
-You may also include your CiP number (optional).
+You may also include your CiP registration.
 The Title page can appear on the 1st right-hand page of your book.

-7. When your book is ready for publishing, your files need to be converted both your manuscript and your book cover into PDF format as separate files.
+Your files need to be converted.
+Both your manuscript and your book cover need to be converted into Press Quality PDF format as separate files.